'B' (iii) was the Japanese seizure of Burma (15 January/31 May 1942).

 The battle for the Sittang bridge took place on 19/23 February.
 The bridge was of steel construction and spanned several hundred yards of the Sittang near this river’s estuary on the southern coast of Burma.
 The Indian 17th Division had given its all in the fighting for the Bilin river, was already debilitated and now, weakened and in retreat, it received permission on 19 February to withdraw to and then across the Sittang as the 214th and 215th Regiments of the 33rd Division advanced with the object of catching the Indian 17th Division on the eastern bank of the river and cutting it off.
 The Indian 17th Division pulled back to a succession of fallback lines, but had too few men to prevent the Japanese from outflanking it whenever it tried to halt.
 The division eventually retreated toward the bridge over the Sittang river in general disorder.

-The retreat was delayed by incidents such as a vehicle breaking through the bridge deck, air attacks (including, allegedly, accidental attacks by the RAF and AVG) and Japanese harassment.
+The retreat was delayed by incidents such as a vehicle breaking through the bridge deck, air attacks (including, allegedly, accidental attacks by the RAF and American Volunteer Group) and Japanese harassment.
 It was bright and hot on 21 February, and the Indian 17th Division was short of water.
 Japanese aircraft strafed and bombed the Indian troops on the road, inflicting serious casualties and forcing them to abandon vehicles and equipment, and many men took cover in a nearby rubber plantation.
 At 05.00, the divisional headquarters came under attack at Kyaikto, but the Japanese were beaten back.